Zejabati/TDVRPTW/README.md

 Time Dependent Vehicle Routing Problem with Time Window  Hybrid Genetic Algorithm --

-This is a Python implementation of a solver for the Time-Dependent Vehicle Routing Problem with Time Windows (TDVRPTW) using a hybrid algorithm combining Genetic Alogorithm with Local Search and Large Neighborhood Search.
+This project presents a Python implementation of a solver designed to address the Time-Dependent Vehicle Routing Problem with Time Windows (TDVRPTW).
+The solver employs a hybrid algorithm that integrates Genetic Algorithms, Local Search, and Large Neighborhood Search techniques.
-Time dependent travel time is estimated based on a discrete speed function based on speed profile on "A Hybrid Algorithm for Time-Dependent Vehicle Routing Problem with Time Windows" by Binbin Pan, Zhenzhen Zhang, and Andrew Lim.
+To accommodate time-dependent travel times, the algorithm utilizes a discrete speed function derived from the speed profile described in the research paper 'A Hybrid Algorithm for Time-Dependent Vehicle Routing Problem with Time Windows' authored by Binbin Pan, Zhenzhen Zhang, and Andrew Lim.

 Data
 --